Welcome to the Kimpton village website

 Some of the houses on Kimpton High Street date back to the 16th century, although many are 19th and early 20th century, and there are sizeable developments of houses from the 1960s and 1970s.
 Our latest development at Probyn Close was completed in January 2017.
 There is a village shop and post office, a doctor’s surgery, and a thriving Primary School, Nursery and Pre-School.
 The village has two recreation grounds with sporting facilities, a village green in Kimpton and in Peters Green and several open grass areas.
 There are a significant number of businesses operating on a small industrial estate on the edge of Kimpton plus a large number of people working as sole traders in the area, listed in the Kimpton Directory.

 Kimpton has a spacious flint-built parish church in the unusual transitional style between the Norman and Early English – the oldest bell in the tower dates from the 1300s.
-It is the only Grade 1 Listed Building in the parish.
-Internally, the Dacre Chapel has a fine Perpendicular screen, and the remains of early wall paintings in the chancel show St Christopher and the Seven Corporal Works of Mercy, depicting charitable acts toward the needy.
+It is the only Grade 1 Listed Building in the parish and internally, the Dacre Chapel has a fine Perpendicular screen.